MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-03.md

 In the Hierarchy window, select the **MixedRealityToolkit** object, then in the Inspector window, select the **Spatial Awareness** tab, and then check the **Enable Spatial Awareness System** checkbox:

 ![Unity MixedRealityToolkit component with Spatial Awareness System enabled](images/mr-learning-base/base-03-section1-step2-1.png)

+> [!NOTE]
+> For future projects, if your app doesn't need to respond to or interact with the environment, it's recommended to keep the spatial awareness turned off to reduce performance cost.

 ### 3. Clone the default Spatial Awareness System Profile